Bundesverband Kleinwüchsige Menschen und ihre Familien: Goals and tasks

-To achieve this, there is a nationwide counseling network consisting of full-time staff in the counseling and office in Bremen and volunteer counselors from the eight regional associations.
+To achieve this, there is a nationwide counseling network consisting of full-time staff in the counseling office in Bremen and volunteer counselors from the eight regional associations.

 Structure of the association

 In addition to the legally required organizational structure, the association regulates in its articles of association the further internal organization to achieve the defined purpose and tasks.
 It is clearly stipulated that the association's work and member support should primarily take place in the regional associations, working groups, and committees.

 Regional associations

 Within the Federal Association, there are 8 regional associations, which are free to subdivide regionally.
 Some of them also have the status of an independent association.
 The regional associations also organize events locally.

 Working groups

 Eight working groups facilitate communication among affected individuals.
 Each group is dedicated to a specific form of dwarfism, such as Achondroplasia, Diastrophic Dysplasia, Hypochondroplasia, Phosphate Diabetes, and Congenital Spondyloepiphyseal Dysplasia.
 One group covers the Silver-Russell Syndrome, Small for Gestational Age, and Growth Hormone Deficiency, while another addresses Tricho-Rhino-Phalangeal Syndromes and Multiple Hereditary Exostoses.
 These diverse working groups reflect the broad spectrum of different diagnoses among the members.

 However, not every diagnosis has a dedicated working group, as some conditions are so rare that there are fewer than 10 affected individuals nationwide.
 Nevertheless, the focus is on fostering connections among affected individuals for exchange of experiences and knowledge.